ad-si/adriansieber-com/_drafts/teams.md

 	Real time means that you can collaborate simultaneously and synchronously on the same task.
-I.e. it is very useful to work on a document simultaneously as you can see what the others are writing and you don’t have to merge it intricately afterwards.
+I.e. it is very useful to work on a document simultaneously as you can see what the others are writing and you don't have to merge it intricately afterwards.
 Another example is pair programming, which is considered to be extremely beneficial.@TC Writing code simultaneously together means that it will be high-quality, include knowledge from different domains and